thepeanutgalleryandco/create-and-mint-nft-collection/README.md

 ### Added provenance generation capability (Experimental)
 Users can now generate provenance hashes for each image and for their whole collection.
-Please see the Art-Engine section.
+Please see the [Provenance Section](./README.md#d-provenance-information) section.

 ### Added Support For ERC1155 Batch Minting And Total Token Count